greenelab/deep-review/sections/04_study.md

 identifying gene signatures that may otherwise be overlooked.
 An additional benefit of unsupervised approaches is that ground truth labels, which are often difficult to acquire or are incorrect, are nonessential.
-However, careful interpretation must be performed regarding how the genes are aggregated into features.
+However, careful interpretation must be performed when the genes are aggregated into features.
 Precisely attributing node activations to specific biological functions risks over-interpreting models and can lead to incorrect conclusions.
 Also, batch effects in improperly normalized data can cause